algosup/2023-2024-project-4-sportshield-team-1/FuctionalSpecification/FunctionalSpecification.md

 #### Final product

 The Final product consists of:
-- Improvement of the battery duration.
-- A good implementation of the NFC chip.
-- Better alarm management.
+- Battery Consumption Management.
+- Device Management with NFC.
+- Alarm Management and Simultaneous Actions.
+- Security Issues

 ## Personas and use cases

 ### Persona 1 - Fabien